Zuken blog - Is 3D Electronics Design keeping up with today’s Trends? Assessing electronics layout and 3D circuit printing

 3D Electronics Design with Flex-Rigid Technologies

 Rigid-Flex technology combines rigid and flexible PCBs into a single design.
 Flexible circuit boards were originally developed for aerospace applications to save weight and space.
-Today, they are very common because they save space and are also ideal for designing electronics into a complex package.
+Today, they are very common because they save space and are also ideal for designing electronics layout into a complex package.
 CR-8000 Design Force supports this technology with either models or blocks acting as a fallback.
 Using the actual models instead of blocks have the considerable advantage of automated visual inspections for quality analysis.

 3D electronics design in CR-8000 design force